ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 In 3Q 2018, Fortinet added three new services (CASB, Industrial Security, and Security Rating) to their Enterprise bundle.
 These services are available for FortiGate V6.0 and later only.
 {:note}

 You can't change the license model after service installation.
-To change the license model, you must remove the existing service and reinstall the service by selecting a different license option.
+To change the license model, you must delete the existing service and reinstall the service by selecting a different license option.
 {:important}

 ## Related links